On the BDP Iwasawa main conjecture for modular forms: Introduction

-While Theorem~\ref{thmA} assumes that $r=1$, this condition can in fact be relaxed via a straightforward application of \cite[Theorem~4.3]{HL-MRL}\footnote{Even though the hypothesis that the modular forms are $p$-ordinary is in force in \cite{HL-MRL}, the proof of \textit{loc. cit.} is in fact purely algebraic and can be carried out in verbatim for the non-ordinary case, especially when working with the Selmer group $\mathcal{X}_{(\emptyset,0)}(f)$ whose local conditions are independent of the reduction type.}, which tells us that given two modular forms $f$ and $g$ with isomorphic residual representations modulo $\varpi$, the $\mu$-invariant of $\cX_{(\emptyset,0)}(f)$ vanishes if and only if that of $\cX_{(\emptyset,0)}(g)$ does.
+While Theorem~\ref{thmA} assumes that $r=1$, this condition can in fact be relaxed via a straightforward application of \cite[Theorem~4.3]{HL-MRL}\footnote{Even though the hypothesis that the modular forms are $p$-ordinary of square-free level is in force in \cite{HL-MRL}, the proof of \textit{loc. cit.} is in fact purely algebraic and can be carried out in verbatim to our setting.
+Note in particular that for the non-ordinary case, the local conditions of the Selmer group $\mathcal{X}_{(\emptyset,0)}(f)$ are independent of the reduction type.
+See also \cite[Theorem~A]{LMX}.}, which tells us that given two modular forms $f$ and $g$ with isomorphic residual representations modulo $\varpi$, the $\mu$-invariant of $\cX_{(\emptyset,0)}(f)$ vanishes if and only if that of $\cX_{(\emptyset,0)}(g)$ does.
 Therefore, it allows us to deduce the following: \begin{lthm} Let $f$ be a modular form satisfying the hypotheses in Theorem~\ref{thmA}.
-Let $\cH(f)$ denote the set of modular forms $g$ satisfying the hypotheses of Theorem~\ref{thm:KO} (in particular $g$ satisfies the Heegner hypothesis with respect to $K$) and that the residual representation of $g$ modulo $\varpi$ is isomorphic to that of $f$.
-Then for all $g\in \cH(f)$. \end{lthm}
+Let $g$ be a modular form satisfying the hypotheses of Theorem~\ref{thm:KO} (in particular $g$ satisfies the Heegner hypothesis with respect to $K$) and that the residual representation of $g$ modulo $\varpi$ is isomorphic to that of $f$.
+Then